New Topologies Promise Improved Performance for Powering Future Microprocessors

 Project Description

 There are several new VRM topologies currently being developed in the Power Electronics Lab at Cal Poly.
 Prototypes of two of these new topologies have been successfully built and tested.
-Results from the two prototypes show promising performance which includes very low peak to peak output voltage ripple, and extremely tight load and line regulations, while maintaining fast dynamic response.
-Cal Poly, through the Graduate and Research Office, has applied for the US Patent for the two new topologies.
-The rest of the new topologies are currently being studied and developed.
+Results show promising performance which includes very low peak to peak output voltage ripple and extremely tight load and line regulation, while maintaining fast dynamic response.
+Cal Poly, through the Graduate and Research Office, has applied for US patents on the two new topologies.
+Other new topologies are currently being characterized and developed.

 For further information, or if interested, please contact Dr. Taufik.